 For two hours, you’ll leave your inhibitions at the door and become a downright integral part of this culinary adventure.
 That’s right, if you’re totally over sitting down at another neighborhood pizza joint and simply stuffing your face (and tummy!) into a carb-induced food coma, listen up-- because this is not just another cooking class.
 This is way more than that.
 It’s an artisanal food experience in an abundantly social setting, unlike anything you’ve ever seen or heard about before.

-After twenty sold-out ‘Make Pizza Drink Wine’ events, the hottest interactive food experience in New York City will expand into Greenpoint's Fornino and Adoro Lei in Manhattan's Hudson Square.
+After thirty sold-out ‘Make Pizza Drink Wine’ events, the hottest interactive food experience in New York City will expand into Greenpoint's Fornino and Adoro Lei in Manhattan's Hudson Square.

 So how about rolling up your sleeves and learning how to make a Neapolitan pie from scratch-- however your lil’ heart desires-- and then devouring your very own creation after it's tossed in the oven?!
 All the while, you sip on delicious house red and white wines and get served amazing specialty appetizers like creamy burrata, fresh focaccia bread, and even truffle cheese rice balls.
 Oh, and to top it all off, what better way to finish off the night than with a Nutella-infused dessert?
 (We know.
 We had you at Nutella.
 SAME.)

 *Please note: If your group is 10 people or more (birthday parties & corporate/team-building events are welcome!), please contact email@example.com to discuss setting up a private event.*

 Want to feel extra good about enjoying your time out making pizza and drinking wine?
 We have proudly partnered with Slice Out Hunger, which supports local hunger relief organizations through the American pizza community, and donate 5% from all ticket sales to their efforts.
 Sweet!